-Most recipes call for dill seed – I prefer the taste of fresh 100% over dill seed.
+Note: Most recipes call for dill seed but I prefer the taste of fresh 100% over dill seed.
 We tested both last year, and we both wholeheartedly agreed that the homemade pickles made with dill seed were nowhere near as good as the ones with fresh dill.

 Ok, Laura shut up about the pickles and the dill already and give us the recipe (I know, I can hear you!)

-If you want crunchy pickles and not soggy horrible blasphemy pickles you need cucumbers as fresh as fresh can be.
+If you want crunchy pickles (you do, trust me) and not soggy, horrible, blasphemy pickles, you need cucumbers as fresh as fresh can be.
 That means picked this morning, cleaned and soaked in cold water for an hour and processed the same day.

-I never said it was going to be easy; I just said if you wanted perfect crunchy pickles I knew how to get them!
+What?
+I never said it was going to be easy; I just said if you wanted perfect crunchy pickles, I knew how to get them!